 One Care is a GP-led organisation that represents and supports practices in Bristol, North Somerset and South Gloucestershire.
 Established in 2014, the organisation has just over 80 member practices across the area who provide healthcare for around 1 million patients.
-Here, the One Care team talk about what attracted them to Clarity’s TeamNet platform.
+Here, the One Care team talk about what attracted them to the TeamNet platform

-The great thing about TeamNet is it has been developed specifically for GP practices.
-We were really impressed when we discovered that TeamNet can be used by all staff – from admin and the One Care management team, to nurses and GPs.
+TeamNet has been specifically developed for GP practices.
+We were extremely impressed to discover that TeamNet can be used by all staff – from admin and the One Care management team, to nurses and GPs.
 This ‘dual functionality’ reduces the number of systems we use and helps to streamline our internal processes.

 We loved seeing how the platform was intuitive and easy to use – allowing for true collaboration across our federation.
 Agendas, discussion documents and bulletins can be circulated via a click of a button to particular individuals, practices or job roles.
 All of this speeds up admin tasks and makes our communications more efficient.

-We soon saw the benefits of using the platform as our central communications tool.
+We soon saw the benefits of using TeamNet as our central communications tool.
 Intuitive and easy to use, agendas, discussion documents and bulletins were able to be circulated via a click of a button to particular individuals, practices or job roles.
-We find the communication tools on the system so effective that we are now distributing our fortnightly newsletter solely through the platform.
+We find the communication tools on the system so effective that we are now distributing our fortnightly newsletter solely through the platform

 The other huge benefit of TeamNet is that practices can use it to help them get ready for a CQC inspection.
 The platform allows GP practices to share common policies and procedures with one another, as well as manage compliance.
 Everything from recording significant events, fridge check records and training can be logged on the system and accessed quickly by relevant staff when needed – reducing admin time and helping staff quickly find the information they’re looking for.